Resolvent-based modeling of turbulent jet noise: Conclusions

-Regardless of this difficulty, the rank-1 $m=0$ resolvent models estimate the peak noise to within 2dB for both the $M_j = 1.5$ and $M_j = 0.9$ jets.
+The rank-1 $m=[0,2]$ resolvent models estimate the peak noise to within 2dB for both the $M_j = 1.5$ and $M_j = 0.9$ jets \ethan{at peak noise angles}.
 Further, the ability of the resolvent basis to describe much of the acoustic field with only a handful of modes across multiple Mach numbers, a large range of frequencies, and the acoustically dominant azimuthal wavenumbers is promising.
 This shows that the resolvent framework already contains the appropriate acoustic functions to describe jet noise.
 In future work, we will seek a fully predictive model by estimating the forcing coefficients from mean flow quantities available from RANS.